What are fringe benefits?

 One of the best ways to empower your employees to participate in your wellness program is to offer personalized wellness benefits such as wellness stipends.

-Offering a wellness stipend is a simple way to ensure that you include all of your employees in your wellness benefit.
+Offering a wellness stipend is a simple way to ensure that all current employees can participate in your wellness benefit.

 Commuter benefits

 Another popular type of fringe benefit is a commuter or transportation benefit.
-This allows you to alleviate some of your employees’ financial burdens when it comes to securing transportation to and from the workplace.
+This allows you to alleviate some of your employees’ financial burdens when securing transportation to and from the workplace.

 There are various commuter benefits, including mileage reimbursement, gas and fleet cards, providing transit or parking passes, and more.